mongodb/docs/source/reference/commands.rst

 If the command fails, the value of ``ok`` will be 0.

 In the command descriptions below, we provide the document template for each command.
-In some cases, we also show the relevant :option:`mongo` shell helpers.
+In some cases, we also show the relevant :program:`mongo` shell helpers.

 User Commands